Stalk and cull deer

 This standard is about stalking and culling deer.
 It relates to the activities that you undertake to control deer populations using a firearm.

-This standard is designed to support those who control deer populations using firearms, either in an employed, vocational or recreational capacity.
+This standard is for those who control deer populations using firearms, either in a professional or recreational capacity.

 To meet this standard you will be able to: